Posted on: July 20, 2023

 The early years foundation stage (EYFS) statutory framework sets standards for children’s learning, development and welfare from birth to five years old.
 These standards, which must be met by school and childcare providers, were created to make sure that young children develop and learn safely.

 The EYFS framework is intended to help every child achieve the best possible start in life with a supporting system that can help them reach their full potential.
-Since children develop and learn at a rapid speed in their early years, their first five years have a large impact on their futures.
+Children develop and learn at a rapid speed in their early years, and their first five years have a large impact on their futures.
 A critical factor to a positive learning start is through a secure and happy childhood, which typically comes from a loving home life and high-quality early learning opportunities.

 There are four main guiding principles for EYFS practitioners, as outlined by GOV.UK.
+They reflect the framework’s dynamic nature and its capacity to adapt and evolve to better support children's development.

 What are the EYFS seven areas of learning and development?